theturtle32/WebSocket-Node/README.md

 --------------
 The very complete [Autobahn Test Suite](http://autobahn.ws/testsuite/) is used by most WebSocket implementations to test spec compliance and interoperability.

-**Note about failing UTF-8 tests:** There are some UTF-8 validation tests that fail due to the fact that according to the ECMAScript spec, V8 and subsequently Node cannot support Unicode characters outside the BMP (Basic Multilingual Plane.)
-JavaScript's String.fromCharCode() function truncates all code points to 16-bit, so you cannot decode higher plane code points in JavaScript.
-Google's V8 uses UCS-2 as its internal string representation, and [they have no intention to change that any time soon](http://code.google.com/p/v8/issues/detail?id=761), so it is not possible to decode higher plane code points in C++, to the best of my knowledge, because those characters are not representable in UCS-2 anyway.
-The Autobahn Test Suite requires that all valid Unicode code points survive a complete round trip, including code points that represent non-existent characters and characters above the BMP.
-Since JavaScript cannot represent any characters with a code point >= 65535, no JavaScript implementation of WebSockets can pass these UTF-8 tests without using a cheat, such as echoing back the original binary data without decoding and re-encoding the UTF-8 data, which is not representative of real-world practical application.  ***I do not consider this to be a problem in the majority of circumstances*** since it is very unlikely to cause major issues in any real-world application as long as you don't need to use characters outside the BMP.
-**Update:** This issue seems to have been resolved in the version of V8 used in Node 0.8.x.
-I believe they are using surrogate-pairs to accommodate characters that are outside the BMP, but I haven't looked into it.

 - [View Server Test Results](http://worlize.github.com/WebSocket-Node/test-report/servers/)
 - [View Client Test Results](http://worlize.github.com/WebSocket-Node/test-report/clients/)